MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/connection-strings.md

 # Connection strings in Application Insights

 Connection strings define to which Application Insights resource your instrumented application sends telemetry data.
-A connection string consist of a list of settings represented as key-value pairs separated by a semicolon.
-This provides a single configuration setting and eliminates the need for multiple proxy settings.
+A connection string consist of a list of settings represented as key-value pairs separated by a semicolon, which provides a single configuration setting and eliminates the need for multiple proxy settings.

 > [!IMPORTANT]
 > The connection string contains an ikey, which is a unique identifier used by the ingestion service to associate telemetry to a specific Application Insights resource. ***These ikey unique identifiers aren't security tokens or security keys.***